Layton ServiceDesk - Release Notes - Version 6.8.1

 - Close Internet Information Services (IIS) Manager.

-Do not uninstall Layton ServiceDesk prior to upgrading.
-This is an update, not a full installer.
+Do not uninstall Layton ServiceDesk prior to updating.

-- Extract the lsd6702_upgrade folder from the archive to the root of an attached, local drive.
+- Extract the lsd_update_681 folder from the archive to the root of an attached, local drive.

 - In Windows Services Console, stop the following services: